mtth/azkaban/README.rst

 first argument will be the file's name, the second is a :code:`Job` instance (cf. `Job options`_).

-Once we've saved our jobs file, the following commands are available to us:
+Once we've saved our jobs file, the following additional commands are available to us:

 * :code:`azkaban list`, see the list of all jobs in the current project.
 * :code:`azkaban view`, view the contents of the :code:`.job` file for a given job.
 * :code:`azkaban build`, build the project archive and store it locally.
-* :code:`azkaban upload`, build and upload the project to an Azkaban server.
-* :code:`azkaban run`, trigger a workflow run on the Azkaban server.

-Running :code:`azkaban --help` shows the list of options for each of the previous commands.

 Job options